kvarak/dnd/docs/_Classes/barbarian.md

 ### Coarse Negotiator
 *1st-level Path of the Marauder feature*

 You've learned a thing or two about how to make people see things from your perspective.
-As a result, whenever you make a Charisma check to convince people, you gain a bonus to the check equal to your Strength modifier.
+You gain 2 skill points to spend on Leadership and 1 to spend on Speechcraft.

-In addition, you gain one of the following skills of your choice: cartography, navigate, or vehicles (land or water).
+In addition, whenever you make a Leadership check, you gain a bonus to the check equal to your Strength modifier.

 ### Fighting Dirty
 *3rd-level Path of the Marauder feature*

 Tricks and teamwork ensure your victory.
 You can use this feature in the following two ways while raging:

 * **Smokescreen**.
 You menace your foes, throwing them off from the real threat.
-As a ***bonus action***, you can distract an enemy within 5 feet of you that can see or hear you until the start of your next turn.
+As a ***bonus action***, you can distract an adjacent enemy that can see or hear you until the start of your next turn.
 Your allies have advantage on attack rolls against the distracted target.

 * **Backscratch**.
 Your allies come to your aid, knowing you'll do the same for them.
-When you take damage from a creature you can see, you can use your ***reaction*** to choose one ally within 30 feet.
+When you take damage from a creature you can see, you can use your ***reaction*** to choose one ally within 30 ft.
 That ally can make one weapon attack against the creature that damaged you, provided the target is within range of one of their weapon attacks.

 You can use this feature once and regain its use when you finish a short rest.
 In addition  you can spend 2 **fury** as a ***bonus action*** to reset its use.

 ### Assured Assignment
 *6th-level Path of the Marauder feature*

 You never have any trouble trusting your faithful crew to get things done.
-While you are raging, your allies gain a bonus to damage rolls against creatures within 5 feet of you.
+While you are raging, your allies gain a bonus to damage rolls against creatures adjacent to you.
 The bonus equals your rage damage bonus.

-In addition, as part of the bonus action you take to enter your rage, you may choose a number of allied creatures equal to your proficiency bonus that you can see within 30 feet.
+In addition, as part of the action you take to enter your rage, you may choose a number of allied creatures equal to your proficiency bonus that you can see within 30 ft.
 Those creatures may immediately move up to half their speed.

 ### Improvised Assault
 *10th-level Path of the Marauder feature*

 Knowing a good opportunity is the secret to a glorious career.
-When you take the Dash action while raging, you can choose to conduct an improvised assault, allowing you to make a number of melee weapon attacks equal to your proficiency bonus as part of this action, and each of these attacks must target a different creature.
+When you take the Dash action while raging, you can choose to conduct an improvised assault, allowing you to make a number of melee weapon attacks equal to your proficiency bonus as part of this action, with each of these attacks must target a different creature.

 You can use this feature once and regain its use when you finish a short rest.

 ### Leading by Example
 *14th-level Path of the Marauder feature*

 As the foremost expert in the field of surprise surgery, your allies look to your demonstrations.
-Whenever you score a critical hit while raging, you can choose one ally within 30 feet.
-That ally may use their reaction to move up to half their speed and make one weapon attack.
+Whenever you score a critical hit while raging, you can choose one ally within 30 ft.
+That ally may use their reaction to move up to half their speed and make one melee weapon attack.
 This ability cannot trigger off the same enemy more than once per round.